markabrahams/node-net-snmp/README.md

    will contain a detailed error message.

-The following example prints a message to the console when an error occurs with a sessions underlying UDP socket, the session is then closed:
+The following example prints a message to the console when an error occurs with a session's underlying UDP socket, the session is then closed:

 ```js
 session.on ("error", function (error) {